-With this in mind, it may be prudent for you to consider outsourcing to a website manager to handle the running of your website whilst you serve your customers and deliver on your company goals.
+With this in mind, it may be prudent for you to consider outsourcing the running of your website to a website manager while you serve your customers and deliver on your company goals.

-From website management to search engine optimisation, regular maintenance is the foundation that every business online should be built.
-This will ensure you meet your customer needs and please the search engines when they visit.
+From website management to search engine optimization, regular maintenance is the foundation on which every business online should be built.
+This will ensure you meet your customers’ needs and please the search engines when they visit.